 Workers Compensation Insurance:

 California law requires all employers to obtain workers’ compensation coverage, even if only part-time workers are hired.
 Failing to have such coverage may result in governmental penalties and personal injury liability.
-Some renters’ or homeowners’ insurance policies provide workers compensation coverage for household employees.
+Some renters or homeowners insurance policies provide workers compensation coverage for household employees.

 Employers have strict legal responsibilities.
 For that reason, many people rely on reputable home-care agencies to provide licensed and bonded household workers, manage their payrolls and wages, and supervise and monitor actual work.
 Other people choose to accept employer responsibilities by either doing it themselves or obtaining the assistance of payroll preparers and other financial advisors.